bartificer/programming-by-stealth/docs/tidbit3.md

 3. **Buy-out** — sometimes developers get worn down, and bad people simply offer them some money to take over their project.
 They have now purchased a reputation which they can exploit to deliver their malware.
 4. **Sabotage** — sometimes legitimate projects go bad because some or all of the people involved decide they've simply had enough and just blow it up to cause as much misery as they can on the way out the proverbial door!

-So, summing up, the main reason not use use other people's code are:
+So, summing up, the main reasons not to use other people's code are:

 * **Inevitable Mistakes** — all developers are human, all humans make mistakes, so all code has bugs!
 * **Over-confidence** — some developers simply don't realise how little they actually know!